codio-content/Flode-Loops/.guides/content/Counters---variables-e21d.md

 If you look again at the Flode chart on the left, you can see a counter in operation.

 ## Creating Variables
-This is actually the first time when we create our own *variable* rather than simply working with `input0`, `input1` etc.
+This is actually the first time when we create our own *variable* rather than simply working with input blocks.

 If you look at the block with `counter = 0` in it, you can see a variable being created.
 Just by specifying `counter` we are actually creating a variable.